Fractional distillation: Laboratory setup

-The above explanation reflects the theoretical way fractionation works.
+The explanation above reflects the theoretical way fractionation works.
 Normal laboratory fractionation columns will be simple glass tubes (often vacuum-jacketed, and sometimes internally silvered) filled with a packing, often small glass helices of 4 to 7 mm diameter.
-Such a column can be calibrated by the distillation of a known mixture system to quantify the column in terms of number of theoretical trays.
+Such a column can be calibrated by the distillation of a known mixture system to quantify the column in terms of number of theoretical plates.
 To improve fractionation the apparatus is set up to return condensate to the column by the use of some sort of reflux splitter (reflux wire, gago, Magnetic swinging bucket, etc.) – a typical careful fractionation would employ a reflux ratio of around 4:1 (4 parts returned condensate to 1 part condensate take off).

 In laboratory distillation, several types of condensers are commonly found.
 The Liebig condenser is simply a straight tube within a water jacket and is the simplest (and relatively least expensive) form of condenser.
 The Graham condenser is a spiral tube within a water jacket, and the Allihn condenser has a series of large and small constrictions on the inside tube, each increasing the surface area upon which the vapor constituents may condense.

 Alternate set-ups may use a multi-outlet distillation receiver flask (referred to as a "cow" or "pig") to connect three or four receiving flasks to the condenser.
 By turning the cow or pig, the distillates can be channeled into any chosen receiver.
 Because the receiver does not have to be removed and replaced during the distillation process, this type of apparatus is useful when distilling under an inert atmosphere for air-sensitive chemicals or at reduced pressure.
 A Perkin triangle is an alternative apparatus often used in these situations because it allows isolation of the receiver from the rest of the system, but does require removing and reattaching a single receiver for each fraction.

 Vacuum distillation systems operate at reduced pressure, thereby lowering the boiling points of the materials.
 Anti-bumping granules, however, become ineffective at reduced pressures.

 Some mixtures cannot be completely purified by fractional distillation.
 As an example, consider the distillation of a mixture of water and ethanol.
 Ethanol boils at 78.4 C while water boils at 100 C. In this case an azeotrope is also formed, where the mixture of ethanol and water boils at 78.2 °C; even if this temperature weren't near enough to ethanol's own boiling to that it would be nearly impossible to fractionally separate the mixture, the first fraction would always come over as the 96/4 azeotrope.
 In these cases, azeotropic distillation or another method must be used instead.